Flash-X/Flash-X-docs/docs/source/Particles.rst

 Other interpolation routines can be defined that take into account the actual quantities defined on the grid.
-These “mesh-based” algorithms are represented in by the Cloud-in-Cell mapping, where the interpolation to/from the particles is defined as a simple linear weighting from nearby grid points.
+These “mesh-based” algorithms are represented in |flashx| by the Cloud-in-Cell mapping, where the interpolation to/from the particles is defined as a simple linear weighting from nearby grid points.
 The weights are defined by considering only the region of one “cell” size around each particle location; the proportional volume of the particle “cloud” corresponds to the amount allocated to/from the mesh.
-The method can be used with both types of particles.
+The ``CIC`` method can be used with both types of particles.
 When using it with active particles the MapToMesh methods should also be selected.
-In order to include the CIC method with passive particles, the command line option is .
-Two additional command line option and are necessary when using the active particles.
-All of these command line options can be replaced by placing the appropriate directives in the Simulation file.
+In order to include the CIC method with passive particles, the ``setup`` command line option is ``-with-unit=Particles/ParticlesMapping/CIC``.
+Two additional command line option ``-with-unit=Particles/ParticlesMapping/MapToMesh`` and ``-with-unit=Grid/GridParticles/MapToMesh`` are necessary when using the active particles.
+All of these command line options can be replaced by placing the appropriate ``REQUIRES/REQUESTS`` directives in the Simulation ``Config`` file.

 .. _`Sec:ParticlesUsing`: